Sesame Summit 2026 – application open

 10 solutions to bridge the gap between VCs and events

-Investors are fixtures at tech conferences, yet many misunderstandings remain between event organizers and VC platform staff.
+Investors are fixtures at tech conferences, but there’s no lack of misunderstandings between event organizers and venture capital firms’ platform staff.
 At Sesame Summit 2025, we got them to talk to each other on how this collaboration could go more smoothly.

 So at Sesame Summit 2025, we did something rare.
-We put VC teams and event pros in the same room and asked: How can this relationship actually work?
+We put VC teams and event organizers in the same room and asked: How can we smooth out the bumps in this relationship?

 Led by futurist Henry Coutinho-Mason, startup event wizard Austė Šilkaitytė, and myself, our goal wasn’t to run yet another panel.
-It was to crowdsource a set of working principles — a 10 Commandments-style field guide for anyone navigating the increasingly murky waters between content, capital, and curation.
+We set out to crowdsource a set of working principles — a Ten Commandments-style field guide — for anyone navigating the murky waters of content, capital and curation.

-Several organizers agreed: having a dedicated IR person to manage VC relationships is now essential.
-Not just to land deals — but to grow actual trust.
+Several organizers agreed on this point.
+Having a dedicated IR person to manage VC relationships is now essential, not just to land deals, but to build and foster lasting trust and relationships.
 Think investor relations, not logo hunting.

-Top events shared a knowledge nugget that may help newcomers: VCs have different goals that events can help them achieve.
-Spoiler alert: it’s not always dealflow.
-Sometimes it’s LPs, recruitment, FOMO, or brand-building.
-But if we don’t ask, we just assume.
-And that’s where the value chain breaks.
+Top event organizers shared a nugget that may help newcomers: Venture investors have different goals that events can help them achieve, and it’s not always dealflow.
+They may be looking for limited partners, seek to recruit, satisfy their FOMO, or build their brand.
+But if you don’t ask, you won’t know.
+That’s where the value chain breaks down.

 It’s not all about mega-stages, especially when it comes to aligning with VC goals.
 Events should explore curated formats to connect VCs with other asset managers — think LP-GP dinners, Family Office lunches, or side events with Business Angels and PE firms.